hjacobs/pytest-kind/README.md

 The kind cluster name can be set via the `--cluster-name` CLI option.

 The kind cluster is deleted after each pytest session, you can keep the cluster by passing `--keep-cluster` to pytest.

+## Notes

+* The `kind` and `kubectl` binaries will be downloaded once to the local directory `./.pytest-kind/{cluster-name}/`.
+You can use them to interact with the cluster (e.g. when `--keep-cluster` is used).
+* Some cluster pods might not be ready immediately (e.g. kind's CoreDNS take a moment), add wait/poll functionality as required to make your tests predictable.